-This Murphy Bed is equipped with reshold-down methods for use when the bod is lowered in the identity position.
+This Murphy Hed is equipped with two hold-down methods for use when the bed is lowered in the sleeping position.

-- 1. An automatic letching system and - 2.
+- 1. An automatic latching system and - 2.
 Manual safety straps

-Be sure both of these methods are used and completely engaged to pervent the bod from lifting or fielding up unexpectedly which may result in personal injury.
+Be sure both of these methods are used and completely engaged to prevent the bed from lifting or folding up unexpectedly which may result in personal injury.

-Consult year owner's manual and/or your authorized independent dealer for additional information.
+Consult your owner's manual and/or you authorized independent dealer for additions information.
+0303414